niharika2k00/Dice-Game/README.md

 ## About The Project

-A simple two player dice game made using javascript
+A simple two player Dice-Game using HTML5, CSS3 & Javascript with a PWA implementation.

 </br>